turambar173/indigo-lbtda-onedata/README.md

 and publish data using Cloud solutions for archiving astronomical files.

+As system requirements you need at least 15 GB of free space and a software to run virtual machines (suggested VirtualBox).

 This tutorial is divided in two steps.
 First you will learn how to deploy Oneprovider and Onezone.
 Second you will learn how you can use some Onedata features to manage a distributed astronomical archive.